t9md/atom-vim-mode-plus/docs/working-memo.md

 - In visual-mode, we `selectRight()` when activating visual-mode.
 - After deactivating visualmode. we `moveLeft()` cursor.
-- selection maybe reversed.
+- selection can be reversed.
-- In atom, when selecting whole single line range become [[0, 0], [1, 0]]
+- In atom, when selecting whole single line range become [[0, 0], [1, 0]], NOTE end row is not same row as start row.
 - selection set `selection.linewise = true` when `selection.selectLine(row)`.
+- moveRight, moverLeft wrap line
+  - When `moveLeft()` at BOL, cursor moved to EOL of previous line.
+  - When `moveRight()` at EOL, cursor moved to BOL of next line.
 - We can't `moveLeft()` when `isAtBeginningOfLine()` unless `wrapLeftRightMotion` is enabled.
 - When cursor `isAtEndOfLine()`, then `cursor.moveRight()` put cursor to nextline's column 0. (this mean skip 'newLine' char.)
 - When selecting whole line `selection.getBufferRange().isSingleLine()` return `false` since its expand multiple line ([selectedRow, 0], [nextRow, 0]).